hashicorp/vault-guides/secrets/dotnet-vault/README.md

      Microsoft.Data.SqlClient.SqlException (0x80131904): Login failed for user 'v-approle-projects-api-role-rOrdDahOU9G28eL6tWyD-1605535468'.
    ```

-1. To get the application working again, exit out of `run_app.sh` and restart the .NET Core application.
+1. To get the application working again, exit out of `run_app.sh` and restart the .NET application.
    This issues a new set of database credentials.

 To handle dynamic database credentials (rotate them every five minutes), you can use Vault Agent